davidAmezquita/PathFinder/README.md

 # PathFinder
-Javafx application that uses dijkstra's algorithm to find the shortest path between two points in a grid.
+Javafx application that uses dijkstra's algorithm to find the shortest path between two points on a grid.